garetht/absolute_zero_reproduction/README.md

 </p>

 We also saw the accuracy of our solver increase by about 10 percentage points during the first 125 steps, although progress remained uneven after that.
-The drop in the accuracy of the solver coincided exactly with the proposers being able to more successfully propose problems at step 180, although we have not yet been able to fully account for the drop.
+The drop in the accuracy of the solver coincided exactly with the proposers being able to more successfully propose problems at step 180, although we have not yet been able to fully account for the drop, which we will leave to future work.

 <p align="center">
   <img src="diagrams/accuracy.png" width="50%"/>